wegotpop/pairing-tests/leaderboards/README.md

 If a player adds a new score only their highest score should be recorded.

-You can either implement this a service or try and implement a UI to demonstrate the functionality.
+You can either implement this as a service or try and implement a UI to demonstrate the functionality.
 The choice is yours.

 ## Dealing with ties